Speaker | Event Host | Commentator | Author

-Musa Okwonga is a poet, author, sportswriter, broadcaster, musician, communications adviser and commentator on current affairs, including culture, politics, sport, race and sexuality.
-A scholarship student at Eton College, Musa studied law at Oxford University and then trained as a solicitor in the City before leaving the legal profession to pursue a career as a poet and writer.
+Musa Okwonga is a poet, author, sportswriter, broadcaster, musician, communications adviser and commentator on current affairs.
+He is a popular choice for debating culture, politics, sport, race and sexuality.
+A scholarship student at Eton College, Musa studied law at Oxford University.
+He then trained as a solicitor in the City.
+Discovering the legal profession wasn't for him he left to pursue a career as a poet and writer.

 His favourite speaking topics are Current Affairs, Football, The Future of Journalism, Social Media and Communication in the Digital Age.
 He also loves to talk about the Pace of Modern Life.

 “He writes from the heart with no filter, and that's what the best wordsmiths do.
 I'm a fan.”
 Ed Sheeran

 To book Musa Okwonga for your next event, contact us today.

 Read more about Musa Okwonga

 Musa has several years of communications experience.
 This comes from having worked as the Director for Press and Communications at the Institute for Philanthropy in London and New York.
 In addition he has acted as a consultant for Ogilvy & Mather.

 He now provides companies and charities with carefully-tailored advice on their communications strategies.
 Additionally he arranges features for their work with some of the media's most respected organisations.
 These include the BBC, The Guardian, The Telegraph, The Wall Street Journal and the Financial Times.